kkrt-labs/kakarot-docs/docs/architecture.md

 TL;DR - the EVM is the common computer used to run logic on the Ethereum network and hold all user state (balances, contract code, etc.).

+---

+Diagram - The EVM Illustrated by Takenobu:

 ![The EVM illustrated by Takenobu](../static/diagrams/evm_takenobu.png)
 Source: The EVM illustrated, https://takenobu-hs.github.io/downloads/ethereum_evm_illustrated.pdf

+---

 ### What is a zk-Rollup?